pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 ## `UxrControllerInput`

-Input information can be accessed using the `UxrControllerInput` component using `UxrAvatar.LocalAvatarInput`.
+The active `UxrControllerInput` component can be accessed using `UxrAvatar.LocalAvatarInput`.
 The `LocalAvatarInput` is a static property which means it can be used globally from anywhere in the code.
 It will return the currently active controller input component, or a dummy component if no controller is currently active.
 A dummy controller input will remove the requirement of null checks and not generate any input events.

 ## Controller Type